Antonius

 Antonius is a masculine given name, as well as a surname.
 Antonius is a Danish, Dutch, Finnish, Latin, Norwegian, and Swedish name used in Greenland, Denmark, Norway, Sweden, Finland, part of the Republic of Karelia, Estonia, Belgium, Netherlands, Suriname, South Africa, Namibia, and Indonesia, while Antoníus is an Icelandic name used in Iceland.
 It is also the source of the English personal name Anthony, as well as a number of similar names in various European languages.

+The name is thought to be of Etruscan origin.

 Antonius is the nomen of the gens Antonia, an important plebeian family of ancient Rome.
 Marcus Antonius claimed that the gens was descended from Anton, a son of Hercules.
 Women of the family were called Antonia.
 The Antonii produced a number of important generals and politicians, some of whom are listed below.
 For other persons with this name, see Antonia (gens).